 - Basic Calculation method: This lets you derive the forecast completion date of a newly added card based on the card type and the confidence percentage you specify.

 - Advanced Calculation method: This lets you derive the forecast date based on a criteria, which is more relevant for you.
 You could choose a combination of different attributes.
 For example, you can choose criteria that combine Card Type with Class of Service.
 You can add a Custom Attribute to that combination.
-Once you define such criteria, you can view the cycle time distribution based on that criteria, specify your confidence percentage and apply that criteria to future cards that match that criteria.
+Once you define such criteria, you can view the cycle time distribution based on those criteria, specify your confidence percentage, and apply that criteria to future cards that match that criteria.

-Acquiring License for the Forecast Date
+Acquiring a License for the Forecast Date

 The Forecast Date feature is only available with SwiftKanban Enterprise License.
 If you are a SwiftKanban Team or Group License subscriber and would like to use the Forecast Date feature, you will need to upgrade to the SwiftKanban Enterprise License.
 For more information on the pricing, please refer to this page.
 To avail of the Enterprise License, please contact us at [email protected].